 2020 Voluntary Assisted Dying Bill

-The Voluntary Assisted Dying Bill 2020 was tabled in both Chambers of the South Australian Parliament on Wednesday December 2, 2020.
+The Voluntary Assisted Dying Bill 2020, plus amendments agreed in the South Australian Parliament during the 2021 debate, is now the Voluntary Assisted Dying Act (2021).
+The original VAD Bill was tabled in both Chambers of the South Australian Parliament on Wednesday December 2, 2020.
 The VAD Bill was tabled by Hon Kyam Maher, MLC, in the Legislative Council and Dr Susan Close in the House of Assembly.

 Voluntary Assisted Dying Act (2021)

 The Voluntary Assisted Dying Act received Assent by the Governor of South Australia on August 24, 2021.
 Terminally ill people in South Australia do not have access to VAD until the Act commences, currently scheduled for March 2023.